microsoft/botframework-solutions/docs/tutorials/assistantandskilldeploymentsteps.md

 ## Creating your own ARM template

-We have provided a comprehensive ARM template to deploy all required capabilities which can be customised through the parameters file detailed in the previous section.
+We have provided a comprehensive ARM template to deploy all required capabilities which can be customized through the parameters file detailed in the previous section.
 If however you want to make more substantial changes - such as re-using existing deployed services please refer to the [Azure Resource Manager template documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) for guidance and you can refer to our template for reference.